smartcontractkit/documentation/src/pages/chainlink-functions/getting-started.md

   import ChainlinkFunctions from "@features/chainlink-functions/common/ChainlinkFunctions.astro"
 ---

 Use the [Chainlink Functions Starter Kit](https://github.com/smartcontractkit/functions-hardhat-starter-kit) with [Hardhat](https://hardhat.org/) to set up your on-chain contracts, test your requests, and send your requests to be fulfilled by the Chainlink Functions Decentralized Oracle Network (DON).
-This guide shows you how to complete the following tasks to get started with Chainlink Functions:
+Chainlink Functions is available on Sepolia and Polygon Mumbai, but this guide uses Polygon Mumbai to simplify access to testnet funds.
+Complete the following tasks to get started with Chainlink Functions:

 - Set up your Web3 wallet and find your private key
 - Install the required frameworks
 - Configure the starter kit with your environment variables
 - Simulate a Chainlink Functions request
-- Set up a subscription on the Polygon Mumbai testnet
+- Set up a subscription for Chainlink Functions
-- Send a Chainlink Functions request to the DON on the Polygon Mumbai testnet
+- Send a Chainlink Functions request to the DON

 :::note[Request Access]
 Chainlink Functions is currently in a limited BETA.